Key 'coup' leaders in Zimbabwe Cabinet

 "Up until now, we had given the putsch (coup) the benefit of the doubt.
 We did so in the genuine, perhaps naive view that the country could actually move forward.
 We craved for change, peace and stability in our country.
 How wrong we were," wrote Tendai Biti, Zimbabwe's former Finance Minister and a prominent government critic.

+Zimbabwean media mogul Trevor Ncube tweeted: "President Mnangagwa's Cabinet is very disappointing.
+Largely the same people that caused this crisis have been recycled.
+The honeymoon comes to an end and reality dawns.
+His concern seems to have been rewarding those who brought him to power and Zanu-PF unity."

-Mnangagwa, who promised a "leaner" cabinet after taking power, has four fewer ministers than the 26 in Mugabe's last Cabinet.
+Mnangagwa, who promised a "leaner" Cabinet after taking power, has fewer ministers than in Mugabe's last government.

+Notably, Patrick Chinamasa was brought back as Finance and Economic Development Minister, a post he previously held under Mugabe.
+At his inauguration, Mnangagwa promised reforms to lift Zimbabwe out of poverty by jump-starting the country's stagnant economy.

+Chris Mutsvangwa, head of the influential Zimbabwe National Liberation War Veterans Association, which threw its support behind Mnangagwa as the takeover of power from Mugabe unfolded, is the country's new Information Minister.

+Mnangagwa also appointed six new deputy ministers and 10 ministers of state for provincial affairs.
 He is yet to appoint two Vice Presidents, which Zimbabwe's constitution allows a sitting president to do.

-Mnangagwa also appointed six new deputy ministers and 10 ministers of state for provincial affairs.

-All Mugabe's former allies in a faction which opposed Mnangagwa were dropped from the Cabinet, including Sydney Sekeramayi, Zimbabwe's longest serving minister, who had been in government since 1980.
+Mugabe's former allies in the G40 faction which opposed Mnangagwa were dropped from the Cabinet, including Sydney Sekeramayi, Zimbabwe's longest serving minister, who had been in government since 1980.